StackVista/stackstate-docs/configure/how_to_setup_traces.md

 ## 2) Configure tracing integrations

 When the StackState Agent V2 StackPack is installed, you can configure integrations to receive trace data from external systems.
-One or more of the StackState Agent V2 integrations below can be configured to populate the Traces perspective.
+One or more of the StackState Agent V2 integrations below can be configured to populate the Traces Perspective.

 ### AWS X-ray
 The AWS integration collects tracing information from the in-built AWS distributed tracing system.<br>[Configure AWS X-ray](../stackpacks/integrations/aws-x-ray.md)